TexasInstruments/jacinto-picknplace-demo/README.md

-# Robotis Arm Pick-n-Place Demo on TI Platform
+# Robotics Arm Pick-n-Place Demo on TI Platform

 This repository maintains a demo targeted for the Niryo Ned2 Robot Arm with TI Jacinto TDA4VM and AM6xA platforms.
 This document walks through how to run the applications provided in this repository.